Bedrock-OSS/bedrock-wiki/docs/documentation/queries.md

 -   Player is walking on fire: 1.0
 -   Player is sprinting on fire: 1.0
 -   Player is sprinting and jumping on fire: 0.525

+## query.log

+Content log is NOT debug log, they're different files. `query.log` outputs to the debug log only.

 ## query.on_fire_time